sugarchain-project/sugarchain-seeder/README.md

 sudo ./dnsseed -h 1seed.sugarchain.info -n 1ns.sugarchain.info -m cryptozeny.gmail.com
 ```

-Assuming you want to run a dns seed on `1seed.sugarchain.info`, you will need an authorative NS record in `sugarchain.org`'s domain record, pointing to for example `1ns.sugarchain.info`:
+Assuming you want to run a dns seed on `1seed.sugarchain.info`, you will need an authorative NS record in `sugarchain.org`'s domain record, pointing to for example `1ns.sugarchain.info`.
+Set DNS TTL as `86400 (1 Day)` or Automatic.

 ```bash
 dig -t NS 1seed.sugarchain.info